VACCINES FOR DOGS

 MONTHLY: Every 30 days, Heartworm/ Flea/ Tick/ Intestinal Parasite preventatives should be administered

-YEARLY: Physical exam, Heartworm test, Fecal test, Distemper vaccine if high risk, Leptospirosis vaccine (given with distemper when possible), Bordatella vaccine, Lymes vaccine.
+YEARLY: Physical exam, Heartworm test, Fecal test, Distemper vaccine if high risk, Leptospirosis vaccine (given with distemper when possible), Bordatella vaccine, Lymes vaccine, Flu vaccine.
 We recommend regular wellness bloodwork screening.

 EVERY 3YRS: Rabies vaccine.
-Distemper vaccine can be given every three years when appropriate.
+Distemper vaccine can be given every three years in many cases.